Kyagara/equinox/test/README.md

 ## Benchmark

 > [!WARNING]
-> Benchmarks are currently not automated, take the results in the code comments with a grain of salt.
+> Benchmarks are not automated, take the results in the code comments with a grain of salt.

+Keep in mind that since requests are mocked using `httpmock`, results (time, bytes, allocs) will be different from production, specially since you can't make 300000 requests in 1 second to the Riot Games API.

 Benchmarks are separated in four files: parallel, data, cache and internal.